prometheus/prometheus/docs/querying/api.md

 and `-Inf`, so sample values are transferred as quoted JSON strings rather than raw numbers.

+The keys `"histogram"` and `"histograms"` only show up if the experimental native histograms are present in the response.
+Their placeholder `<histogram>` is explained in detail in its own section below.
+Any one object will only have the `"value"`/`"values"` key or the `"histogram"`/`"histograms"` key, but not both.

 ### Range vectors

 Range vectors are returned as result type `matrix`.
 The corresponding